Key takeaways

 An About page adds credibility and makes your brand more relatable.
 Share your story, mission, and values.

 It also supports SEO.
 Google values E-E-A-T: Experience, Expertise, Authority, and Trust.
-A detailed About page helps build all four.
+A detailed About page helps build all four and makes an engaging website feel more human.

 Learn how to optimize your About page for SEO.